 Also, to atherosclerosis, several other risk factors contribute to the development of P.A.D.
 Your loved one is at increased risk of suffering from P.A.D. if they have the following:

 Chronic degenerative diseases: diabetes, high blood pressure, high cholesterol levels, and obesity

 A history of heart disease in the family

 Exceptionally high levels of C – reactive protein

-Overseeing this can cause you to stress because you can’t be in 2 places at one time: taking care of your business and taking care of your loved one.
+Overseeing this can cause stress because you can’t be in 2 places at one time: taking care of your business and your loved one.
 Look into hiring some help.
-This will give you the opportunity to get some rest and also make sure your loved one is properly cared for.
-Or maybe you want to spend more time with your loved one while taking a break from some of the redundant business tasks like sending out emails, returning calls, or organizing files.
-Let’s chat about how I can be of service to you so you can take care of your business and your loved one.
+This will allow you to get some rest and ensure your loved one is properly cared for.
+Or maybe you want to spend more time with your loved one while taking a break from redundant business tasks like sending out emails, returning calls, or organizing files.
+Let’s chat about how I can serve you so you can take care of your business and your loved ones.

-As a caregiver, it becomes extremely important that you understand and acknowledge the various signs and symptoms of PAD.
-Having proper knowledge will enable you to take your elderly to the doctor at the right time.
+As a caregiver, it becomes essential to understand and acknowledge the various signs and symptoms of P.A.D.
+Proper knowledge will enable you to take your elderly to the doctor at the right time.
 And prevent complications from occurring.

 The thigh and calf muscles hurt the most.
-There is pain after activities such as climbing stairs or walking.
+In addition, there is pain after activities such as climbing stairs or walking.